lev-veshnyakov/django-import-data/docs/index.md

 ### XML Schema and RELAX NG

-**Django data import** uses RELAX NG to validate resuls of transformations.
+**Django import data** uses RELAX NG to validate resuls of transformations.
 That means if you write XSLT file wrong, it wouldn't be accepted.

-But you dont have to write RELAX NG schema yoursef, it's already [included in the module](https://github.com/lev-veshnyakov/django-data-import/tree/master/data_import/schema.rng).
+But you dont have to write RELAX NG schema yoursef, it's already [included in the module](https://github.com/lev-veshnyakov/django-import-data/tree/master/data_import/schema.rng).

 ### Resulting XML